 Our databases provide invaluable information regarding the current energy access situation, from which we can base our future projections.
 WEO projections for access to electricity and to clean cooking facilities are based on separate econometric panel models that regress the electrification rates and rates of reliance on biomass respectively over many variables at a regional level.
-The resulting models relate access rates to per capita income, population growth, urbanisation, fuel prices, level of subsidies, technological advances, energy consumption and energy access programmes.
-We run these sub-models under the economy and population assumptions of the New Policies Scenario, the central scenario in WEO-2013.
+We run these sub-models under the economy and population assumptions of the New Policies Scenario, the central scenario in WEO-2014.
 Investment requirements, fuel demand and CO2 emissions are based on the regional additional power generation mix for electricity access, whereas for clean cooking a set of assumptions about clean cookstoves, LPG stoves and domestic biogas systems is used.

-For more on this subject, see our energy access methodology note.
+For more on this subject, see our energy access methodology.

 Photo © Shutterstock